jamesplease/router-comparison/README.md

 This feature is super rad, if you haven't used it before!

+##### Thoughts

+So, so good.
+But out of scope for a standalone router, I think.
+I plan to build a version of StateRouter exclusively for Backbone apps, and it will have template features.

 #### `.active` links

 Backbone | Ember | React | UI-Router | Stateman | StateRouter